sebspion/reqs/draft-ietf-lake-reqs.md

 * The protocol shall support both pre-shared key and asymmetric key authentication.
 PAKE and post-quantum key exchange is out of scope, but may be supported in a later version.
 * The protocol shall allow multiple elliptic curves for Diffie-Hellman operations and signature-based authentication.
-* The AKE shall support negotiation of all the COSE algorithms to be used in the AKE and in OSCORE.
+* The AKE shall support negotiation of COSE algorithms {{IANA-COSE-Algorithms}} to be used in the AKE and in OSCORE.
 A successful negotiation shall result in the most preferred algorithms of one of the parties which are supported by the other.
 * The AKE may choose different sets of symmetric crypto algorithms (AEAD, MAC, etc.) for AKE and for OSCORE.
 In particular, the length of the MAC for the AKE may be required to be larger than for OSCORE.

 The AKE negotiation must provide strong integrity guarantees against active attackers.
 At the end of the AKE protocol, both endpoints must agree on both the crypto algorithms that were proposed and those that were chosen.
 In particular, the protocol must protect against downgrade attacks.